Saturday, June 7, 2025

 Albany North to Troy

-After a day of rain, the morning sky was blue and 10 degrees C, I weighed anchor at 9:10 and headed north.
-At 9:43 I get an email saying locks C1 to C4 were not functioning due to high water levels
+After a day of rain, the morning sky was blue and 10 degrees C I weighed anchor at 9:10 and headed north.
+At 9:43, I received an email stating that locks C1 to C4 were not functioning due to high water levels.

 I headed to the public dock at Troy to wait it out.

-The current was almost 3 knots making it difficult to dock BELLUM single handed It took two approaches.
-The dock master thinks that it might take two days for the locks to re-open There is still Federal Lock before the Champlain locks but I am better to wait at Troy It sounds congested after Federal Lock.
+The current was almost 3 knots, making it difficult to dock BELLUM single-handed.
+It took two approaches.
+The dock master thinks that it might take two days for the locks to reopen.
+There is still the Federal Lock before the Champlain locks, but it is better to wait at Troy.
+It sounds congested after Federal Lock.

 Troy looked touristy, and there was a vegan food fair in town